AugustoLara/Grants-Program/applications/afloat.md

 This proposal covers the migration or creation of the following:

 1. User onboarding (set and verify identity with gatekeeper parameters) and slides.
-2. Sign and Loginw with email.
+2. Sign and Login with email.
 3. Originate and configure a tax credit and create sales order for tax credits.
 4. Support for encrypted files attached to tax credits.
 5. Order matching (has to match the price but also the state and follow specific rules laid out by each jurisdiction).
 6. Sell the entire or a fraction of the tax credit to interested buyers using fruniques pallets.
-7. Ability for sellers to place buy orders.
+7. Ability for buyers to place buy orders.
 8. Asset redeption workflow (tax credits requre a 'redemption specialist').
-9. Automatic government form/PDF population to make tax credit transferability compatible with on-chain.
+9. Automatic government form/PDF population to make tax credit compatible with on-chain.
 10. Freeze asset on-chain.
 11. Launch materials, videos and speaking arrangements.